williamowen65/Book-Shop/README.md

 When testing this app there is an assumption that the SQL server is already setup and the program isn't responsible for creating/initializing the database for the bookstore.
 The SQL Server script is including if you wish to test out the project in whole.

+Here are the steps for doing that:

+1. Open up SQL Server Management Studio (or other SQL Connection software)
+2. Connect to your SQL instance
+3. Open the [SQL Script]() in the program and run it.
+4. Observe the new database.
+5. Then run the Book Shop app

+---